uuware/icons-font-customization/README.md

 *git clone https://github.com/uuware/icons-font-command.git*<br>
 Either you'll get this project then cd to that folder and run command to generate icon font (`-- --` in command is correct):<br>
 `npm run generate-font -- --config config-file-path`<br>
-If you have a config file at current folder and it's name is icons-font.config.js, then run it without parameters:<br>
+If you have a config file in the current folder and it's name is icons-font.config.js, then run it without specifying parameters:<br>
 `npm run generate-font`<br>
 <br>